Dog Meets Baby (Blog) is reader-supported. When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

 *See the list below

-Think about how you will approach management in a new space to keep your baby safe.
-If possible, take management tools with you, rent at the destination, or order them to be delivered to your location, such as:
+Consider how you will approach management in a new space to keep your baby safe.
+If possible, take management tools with you, rent them at the destination, or order them to be delivered to your location, such as:

-Check out the Dog Meets Baby Amazon Store for light and foldable travel crates, portable baby gates, playpens, and useful dog products.
+Check out the Traveling with Your Dog and Baby Curation in Dog Meets Baby Amazon Store for light and foldable travel crates, portable baby gates, playpens, and useful dog products.
 Some travel products are only suitable for smaller dogs or those who aren’t jumpy.

 If family or friends’ dogs will be vacationing with you or you’ll be staying at their place, management tools and safety rules are even more important to keep the little ones safe.
 This blog post discusses holidays with family and friends, but the rules apply to summer trips, too.